 Stephen Balchin is Head Workforce Information and Analysis at the Department of Health and Social Care where he’s responsible for analytical support in decision making around how we make sure we have the right number of people to run the health and social care systems.
 He was previously Head of Profession for Statistics at Department for Work and Pensions (DWP) where he was responsible for a range of statistical outputs including Family Resources Survey, estimates of Fraud and Error in the benefit system and the wide range of statistics based on DWP’s benefit system.
 He’s had a range of posts in DWP including leading a team providing analytical support to Finance and Human Resources, Lead Analyst for Social Justice looking at most disadvantaged in the Labour Market and developing analysis on older workers.
 Before working in DWP he worked in No 10, HM Treasury providing distributional analysis on taxes and benefits and in ONS.

-Colin Godbold has been appointed for the duration of three years.
 Colin is an independent consultant specialising in delivery of large scale information technology and organisational change programmes.
 Formerly a partner in IBM’s consultancy and services practice, Colin has had a successful business career spanning over 30 years, during which he has led the delivery of many complex programmes in both public and private sectors.
-He has worked closely with a wide variety of UK government departments and currently acts as a high risk review team leader for the Cabinet Office Infrastructure and Projects Authority.
+He has worked closely with a wide variety of UK government departments and currently holds a number of advisory appointments, including vice chair of the Social Security Advisory Committee and lay member of the Administrative Data Research Network Board.
 He was educated at the Universities of Cambridge and Durham and is a Chartered and European Engineer and a fellow of the British Computer Society.
 Colin has a particular interest in the security and privacy of personal data stored in digital systems.

 Vanessa Cuthill has been appointed for the duration of three years.
 Vanessa has held senior roles in research councils and universities over the past seventeen years.
 Up until September 2016 she was a Deputy Director and immediately prior to that Strategic Lead for Business Critical projects at the Economic and Social Research Council (ESRC).
 During this time she has commissioned and led projects establishing social sciences data resources including the Administrative Data Research Network and longitudinal surveys; advised on health and social data legislation developments and policy, working closely with a wide range of government departments and other research funders; and scoped and funded public dialogues exploring public acceptability of using administrative data.
 Prior to the ESRC she worked at the University of Bath, during which time she established their social sciences ethics committee.
 Vanessa is now the Director of Research and Enterprise at the University of Essex.